Who is Elijah Pittman?

 Journalism

-Also in summer 2023, Elijah participated in the NABJ student projects as a print writer for the NABJ Monitor.
-For that paper, Elijah covered both misinformation generated by social media outlets that target Black consumers and the reasoning behind the lack of radicalism at HBCUs.
+For the NABJ monitor, Elijah covered both misinformation generated by social media outlets that target Black consumers and the reasoning behind the lack of radical politics at HBCUs.
 For the convention itself, Elijah covered the NABJ and NAHJ split, the election of NABJ president Ken Lemon, and the NABJ board business meeting.